STEP UP: Supporting Teachers to Encourage the Pursuit of Undergraduate Physics

 Phase 3: Measure - The final phase will measure the success of the project.
 Through student and teacher surveys of student identity and enrollments in physics programs, the impact of the movement will be measured and plans will be set in place for sustainability and future impact.

-To learn more about this initiative, please contact AAPT K-12 Program Manager Rebecca Vieyra at firstname.lastname@example.org.
+To learn more about AAPT's involvement in this initiative, please contact AAPT K-12 Program Manager Mark Hannum at email@example.com.